 The privileges and duties of doctors: UK statutes

-All doctors who are registered with the GMC, including both those who are registered with a licence to practise and those who are registered without a licence to practise have a duty to comply with our guidance Good Medical Practice.
+All doctors who are registered with the GMC, whether or not they have a licence to practise, have a duty to comply with our guidance Good medical practice.

 A doctor who is registered with a licence to practise is permitted to carry out certain activities and required to fulfil certain duties (often referred to as ‘privileges’).
 These include the right to prescribe prescription-only medicine or sign death certificates.

 Doctors who are registered without a licence to practise cannot exercise these privileges.

 There is a summary and seven further documents below showing in more detail the privileges and duties divided into categories.

 Please be aware that, in this context, the terms used to refer to a ‘doctor’ or ‘practitioner’, and in particular, the term ‘registered medical practitioner’, all refer to a doctor who is registered with a licence to practise with the GMC.

 Download the document you want to read by clicking the link below: